Kinvey/node-qassert/Readme.md

 Under older versions of node that lack `assert.notDeepStrictEqual`, this call uses the coercive `notDeepEqual`.

+Under older versions of node that lack `assert.deepStrictEqual`, this call uses the coercive `assert.deepEqual` instead.

 ### qassert.strictEqual( a, b, [message] )

 strict equality test, `a === b`